s1320072/geoanalytics/finalVersionSphinxDocs/index.rst

 geoAnalytics is an open-source Python-based Machine Learning library developed to discover various forms of useful information hidden in the raster data.
 The algorithms provided in this library cover a wide-spectrum of machine learning tasks, such as imputation, image fusion, clustering, classification, one class classification, and pattern mining.
 This library being platform independent can run any operating system.

+The library has been designed with a strong research focus, offering robust tools tailored to the needs of geospatial, remote sensing, and planetary data analysis.
+Its rich collection of modules enables users to process, analyze, and visualize complex spatial datasets with ease.

 Areas of Research
 -----------------